awsdocs/aws-net-developer-guide/doc_source/migration-v3.rst

 Architecture Redesign for the SDK
 =================================

-The entire |sdk-net| has been redesigned to be modular.
+The entire version 3 of the |sdk-net| is redesigned to be modular.
 Each service is now implemented in its own assembly, instead of in one global assembly.
 You no longer have to add the entire |sdk-net| to your application.
 You can now add assemblies only for the AWS services your application uses.